 - Does your roof get enough bright sunlight?

 - Is your roof optimally configured for solar panels?

-If rooftop solar is feasible, panels installed on your roof can provide extra insulation for your building, making it cheaper to cool in the summer.
-Plus, they can protect your roof from harmful UV light.
-If you’re planning to install a new roof in the near future, it’s also a great time to consider adding rooftop solar.
+If rooftop solar is feasible, the panels can provide additional insulation for your building, reducing cooling costs in the summer and protecting your roof from harmful UV light.
+If you’re planning to install a new roof in the near future, it may be a good time to consider installing rooftop solar.

 If your roof can’t handle or accommodate a system large enough to generate the energy your organization needs, ground-mounted solar offers another smart option.
 In fact, as long as you have the land available, a ground-mounted installation can be just as easy to build and maintain—plus it can help you make the most of unused space.